CyberAdvisor/Firewall-Guidelines/README.md

 ## DNS

 1. Setup DNS resolution to use a TLS enabled 3rd party such as Cloudflare, Quad9, Cisco, etc. I do not recommend using the ISP default provided.
 Depending on your choice, you can select a vendor that provides malware and/or adult filtering capabilities.
-2. Setup the DNS resolver in the firewall to forward to the TLS enabled external resolver, and enable DNSSEC if supported by the external resolver.
+2. Setup the DNS resolver in the firewall to forward to the external resolver using DNS over TLS, and enable DNSSEC if supported by the external resolver.

 ## Segmentation